Saturday, January 14, 2012

 2000: In today's episode of Dangerous Inmates Run Rap Music, Puff Daddy was arrested and charged with weapon possession after he ran away from a nightclub shooting in December.

-2000: Christina Aguilera had the #1 song--"What a Girl Wants".
+2000: Christina Aguilera had the #1 song--"What A Girl Wants".

-2004: Daniel Bedingfield ("If You're Not the One") was released from the hospital in New Zealand where he was recovering from a neck injury suffered in a New Year's Eve car accident.
+2004: Daniel Bedingfield ("If You're Not The One") was released from the hospital in New Zealand where he was recovering from a neck injury suffered in a New Year's Eve car accident.

 2004: The National Football League denied a request from Bono's U2 to perform "An American Prayer" with Jennifer Lopez during the upcoming Super Bowl halftime show.
 Bono had hoped to raise awareness of AIDS in Africa with the performance.
 The NFL's answer: "We don't believe it's appropriate to focus on a single issue."